Carpetsmoker/password-bunny/README.md

 You will need Vim 7.3 or later.
 This program was tested on FreeBSD & Arch Linux; it will *probably* also work on other POSIX systems (OpenBSD, MacOSX, Other Linuxes, etc.).
 It will *not* work on Windows.

-Use `./pwbunny` to start the program; you can optionally specify a file to open, i.e.: `./pwbunny my-passwords`.
+Use `./pwbunny` to start the program or use `./gpwbunny` to use gVim.
+You can optionally specify a file to open, i.e.: `./pwbunny my-passwords`.
 The default is `passwords.pwbunny` in the directory `pwbunny` was  called from.
 See `pwbunny -h` for more commandline options.